citp/privacy-policy-historical/l/lk/lkb/lkbennett.com.md

 ## Further information

-For further information from us on data protection and privacy or any requests concerning your personal information please write to L.K.Bennett, 3 Cavendish Square, London, W1G 0LB or email us on [customerservices@lkbennett.com](mailto:customerservices@lkbennett.com).
+For further information from us on data protection and privacy or any requests concerning your personal information please write to L.K.Bennett, Rivington House, 82 Great Eastern, London, EC2A 3JF or email us on [customerservices@lkbennett.com](mailto:customerservices@lkbennett.com).
 You can request a copy of the details we hold about you.
 A statutory fee of £10 may be payable.